kamal1577/blood-cl/README.md

 ## Application Features:

-  + Secure sign up and Login by using passport for authentification.
+  + Secure sign up and Login by using passport for authentication.
 Once signed up you can then login and source the data.
-  + Once singed in you will be directed to read about blood donation benefits, then if you are aggreed to be a life saver you could click on donateform and add your info in there.
+  + Once singed in you will be directed to read about blood donation benefits, then if you are agreed to be a life saver you could click on donate form and add your info in there.
-  + Is not allaowed to submit empty form or epmty field from the form , everything is validated .
+  + Is not allowed to submit empty form or empty field from the form , everything is validated .

   + Once submit registration to be a donor you will be redirected to thanks page in which you could see all donors info with blood-type.
   + All users and donors data are saved in blood-cl database under users and donors tables .